Hélène Sosnowska: Personal life and death

 Sosnowska married Casimir Martin Sosnowski (Kazimierz Marcin Sosnowski; 1857–1942) on 21 August 1890 in the 8th arrondissement of Paris.
-He was a Polish engineer, socialist activist, and technologist who played a key role in the early Polish socialist movement, later becoming a pioneer in steam turbine technology in France, where he contributed significantly to industrial advancements and international economic relations.
+He was a Polish engineer, socialist activist and technologist involved in the early Polish socialist movement and later in steam turbine technology in France.
 They had two children, a son and a daughter.

-Sosnowska died at her home in the 8th arrondissement of Paris on 31 January 1942, at the age of 77.
+Sosnowska died at her home in the 8th arrondissement of Paris on 31 January 1942, aged 77.
 Her funeral was held at the Saint-Pierre-de-Chaillot church.
-She was buried at the Père Lachaise Cemetery along with her husband.
+She was buried alongside her husband at the Père Lachaise Cemetery.
 Her death brought an end to the activities of the French Vegetarian Society.